-An employee must submit the election change online in PEBB My Account or submit the required PEBB Employee Enrollment/Change form and any supporting documents to their employing agency.
-The change must be completed in PEBB My Account or the forms received no later than the last day of the annual open enrollment period and will be effective January 1 of the following year.
+An employee must submit the election change online using PEBB My Account or Benefits 24/7 (once available) or submit the required PEBB Employee Enrollment/Change form and any supporting documents to their employing agency.
+The change must be completed online or the forms received no later than the last day of the annual open enrollment period and will be effective January 1 of the following year.

-A continuation coverage subscriber may make the following changes to their enrollment during the PEBB Program's annual open enrollment period:
+Any other subscriber may make the following changes to their enrollment during the PEBB Program's annual open enrollment period: